ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'control_path', with value a full URI, encoded as a CBOR text string.
 If 'control_path' is supported by the Client, the Client acts as a CoAP server and hosts a resource at this specific URI.
 The KDC MAY use this URI to send CoAP requests to the Client (acting as CoAP server in this exchange), for example for individual provisioning of new keying material when performing a group rekeying (see {{update-keys}}), or to inform the Client of its removal from the group {{sec-node-removal}}.
 If the KDC does not implement mechanisms using this resource, it can just ignore this parameter.
 Other additional functionalities of this resource MAY be defined in application profiles of this specifications (OPT9).
 In particular, this resource is intended for communications concerning exclusively the group or topic specified in the 'scope' parameter.

-The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
 The KDC MAY set the payload with the 'sign_info' and 'pub_key_enc' parameter, formatted as 'sign_info_res' and 'pub_key_enc_res' in the payload of the 2.01 (Created) response to the Token Post as defined in {{token-post}}.
 Note that in this case, the content format MUST be set to application/ace+cbor.

 If the request is not formatted correctly (e.g. unknown, not-expected fields present, or expected fields with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 The response MAY contain a CBOR map in the payload with ace+cbor format, e.g. it could send back “pub_key_enc” set to Null if the Client sent its own public key and the KDC is not set to store public keys of the group members.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).